Nuclear magnetic resonance: Radiation Damping

+Overall, understanding and managing radiation damping is crucial for obtaining high-quality NMR data, especially in modern high-field spectrometers where the effects can be significant due to the increased sensitivity and resolution.

 Relaxation

 The process of population relaxation refers to nuclear spins that return to thermodynamic equilibrium in the magnet.
 This process is also called T1, "spin-lattice" or "longitudinal magnetic" relaxation, where T1 refers to the mean time for an individual nucleus to return to its thermal equilibrium state of the spins.
 After the nuclear spin population has relaxed, it can be probed again, since it is in the initial, equilibrium (mixed) state.